Karan-Raj-Singh/Karan-Raj-Singh/README.md

 - 👋 Hi, I’m @Karan-Raj-Singh
-- 👀 I’m interested in  Data Analysis
+- 👀 I’m interested in  Financial Analysis
 - 🌱 I’m currently pursuing my master's from Dublin City University in Finance
 - 💞️ I’m looking to collaborate on  New Projects
 - 📫 karanrajsingh0022@gmail.com